Licensed Marriage and Family Therapist #154647

 About Me

-My name is Jennifer Patterson, I am a Licensed Marriage and Family Therapist in California.
-At the core of my practice is a commitment to destigmatizing and decolonizing mental health, as I firmly believe that mental well-being is a fundamental right.
-Recognizing the importance of marginalized identities, I actively engage in owning my own identity and privilege.
+My name is Jennifer Patterson, a Licensed Marriage and Family Therapist in California dedicated to providing affirming and inclusive care.
+At the core of my practice is a commitment to destigmatizing and decolonizing mental health, as I believe mental well-being is a fundamental right for all.
+Recognizing the importance of marginalized identities, I actively engage in acknowledging and owning my own identity and privilege.

-My therapeutic approach is anchored in values of compassion, equity, and empowerment, shaped by an intersectional feminist lens.
-Utilizing AEDP, IFS, and EFT, I offer affirming and integrative care, particularly for the LGBTQIA+ and neurodivergent communities.
-Whether working with adults or adolescents in individual, relationship, or family therapy, my goal is to foster human connection and support, emphasizing that no one is alone in their journey.
+My therapeutic approach is rooted in compassion, equity, and empowerment, shaped by an intersectional feminist lens.
+Drawing from Accelerated Experiential Dynamic Psychotherapy (AEDP), Internal Family Systems (IFS), and Emotionally Focused Therapy (EFT), I offer integrative and affirming support, particularly for the LGBTQIA+ community and neurodivergent individuals.
+Whether working with adults or adolescents in individual therapy, relationship counseling, or family therapy, my goal is to foster authentic human connection and provide the support needed to ensure no one feels alone in their journey.

-On a personal note, I identify as queer and neurodivergent and am deeply passionate about serving the ND and LGBTQ+ communities.
-Outside the therapy room, I find joy in the company of my four dogs (I might be a bit obsessed) and celebrate the spirit of Halloween.
-Committed to continuous growth, I hold a Master of Arts in Couple and Family Therapy from Alliant International University and am currently pursuing my PhD.
-My diverse training includes AEDP, EMDR, IFS, Gottman Method, and EFT, with a focus on Gender Affirming Care, Trans Youth Care, and Neurodiverse Affirming Care.
-Let's embark on this journey together—you are not alone.
+I identify as queer and neurodivergent and am deeply passionate about serving the ND and LGBTQ+ communities.
+Outside of the therapy room, I find joy in the company of my four dogs (and I admit, I might be a little obsessed).
+I hold a Master of Arts in Couple and Family Therapy from Alliant International University and am currently pursuing my PhD in Marriage and Family Therapy.
+My training includes AEDP, EMDR, IFS, the Gottman Method, and EFT, with a focus on Gender Affirming Care, and Neurodiverse Affirming Care.
+Let’s embark on this journey together—you are not alone.

 My View of Therapy

-I believe therapy is not about fixing what’s broken—it’s about reconnecting with what’s already whole.
+I believe therapy is not about fixing what’s broken—it’s about reconnecting with what is already whole.

-Therapy is a space to slow down, get curious, and begin to understand the parts of you that have been shaped by survival, identity, relationships, and lived experience.
-It’s a collaborative process grounded in trust, care, and a deep respect for your autonomy.
+Therapy is a space to slow down, get curious, and understand the parts of you shaped by survival, identity, relationships, and lived experience.
+It’s a collaborative process grounded in trust, care, and respect for your autonomy.

 I don’t believe in pathologizing who you are.
-Instead, I see therapy as an opportunity to explore your inner world with compassion, uncover the stories that live beneath the surface, and move toward greater self-understanding and connection.
+Instead, I see therapy as an opportunity to explore your inner world with compassion, uncover the deeper stories that guide your life, and move toward greater self-understanding, healing, and connection.

 Healing looks different for everyone.
-It’s not always linear, and it often asks us to be present with discomfort.
-But with the right support, it can also be deeply transformative.
+It’s not always linear and often requires being present with discomfort, but with the right support, it can be profoundly transformative.

-Therapy can be a place to grieve, to grow, to laugh, to feel, to question, and to come home to yourself—at your own pace, and in your own way.
+Therapy can be a place to grieve, grow, laugh, feel, question, and return to yourself—at your own pace, in your own way.

 Land Acknowledgement